 Not really a bad idea but we have to know how many early photos are available of these players.

-Your points three and four sort of run together.
-The last time Topps actually tried to do an “authentic” Archives set was the 1995 Brooklyn Dodgers issue.
+.
 I sort of agree with you that reprinting the old cards would be nice but to some extent I think the Heritage product has usurped this as each year Topps used an old set design for modern cards.
 Since Heritage is my favorite release each year, I’m kind of prejudiced about the subject but there might be room for the Topps retail division to release a set like that each year with direct marketing or as a product with some random autographs included.
 Remember just like with Heritage there is a nice selection of players you can probably get autographs from at a very reasonable price.
 I would think that is a better chance than the hobby division producing that type of set.

 I wish I had that type of influence on the card companies.
 However, I think there is a mix of both what you suggest as well as the current iteration of Archives.
 The modern Archives has become a nice product at both the hobby and retail (read Walmart or Target) level while the older based version could become a nice addition to the direct to consumer line.
 Either way, thank you Brent for the interesting concept, and for bringing this topic to everyone’s attention.

 Rich Klein can be reached at [email protected]